future-makers-academy/service-web-store/README.md

 Save All, and restart your node server.
 Navigate to the base page and fill out and submit the form.
 Hopefully it worked!
 You should see the response from the insert process.
 We can change this to be whatever we want, of course.

-Now navigate to the customer page, and it should return your newly submitted data.
+Now navigate to the customers page, and it should return your newly submitted data.

 ### 12. Create the rest of the endpoints for the remaining tables.